In this French grammar lesson, you will learn about regular re verbs conjugation in the present tense.

-- how regular -re verbs are used in sentences in French,
+- how regular re verbs conjugation is used in sentences in French

 Table of Contents